JeanPaulSB/jeanpaulsb.github.io/README.md

 In early July 2025, I had the opportunity to join [robot.com](http://robot.com) as an Autonomy Intern to modernize our simulation stack, which at the time was based on Gazebo Classic.
 During my internship, I primarily worked on developing a simulator built on top of Isaac Sim, a modern, capable robotics simulation platform.

-When I was exploring the simulator’s landscape at first, Isaac Sim caught my attention for how well the renders looked like, there are only a few simulators out there that can compete with its rendering capabilities, most of them are game-engine based ones which is one of the interesting trends in robotics simulations.
+When I was exploring the simulator’s landscape at first, Isaac Sim caught my attention for how good the renders looked.
+There are only a few simulators out there that can compete with its rendering capabilities, most of them are game-engine based ones which is one of the interesting trends in robotics simulations.

 ![image.png](Blog/singleclip-ezgif.com-video-to-gif-converter.gif)

 *R kiwi moving on IsaacSim.*

 Learning Isaac Sim was a whole challenge for me.
 I had the opportunity to work previously with simulations in Gazebo, so I was familiar with certain things.
 Isaac Sim is disruptive because it adopts new technologies compared to the traditional simulators but many things remain the same at the end.

-During my journey, I found Isaac Sim sometimes intuitive, sometimes not, mostly because documentation for some essential parts of the simulator is still missing, which makes the learning curve steeper.
+During my journey, I found Isaac Sim sometimes intuitive, sometimes not, mostly because the documentation for some essential parts of the simulator is still missing, which makes the learning curve steeper.
 However, there is a great community behind it which somehow compensates for this.
 In moments where I felt stuck, I asked on the forum and the Discord community, and it was very likely that someone had already faced the same issue.
 That is something that we should value as well, the community.
 Despite the lack of documentation, Isaac Sim offers a great developer experience through its whole Omniverse ecosystem, which was something that I struggled to understand at first, but once you get it, you get it.
 Omniverse is a platform for building applications, and Isaac Sim is built on top of it.
 The fact that you can use Python to extend the simulator capabilities, together with existing no-code approaches and templates for reducing repetitive work, helps you get a pleasant experience while learning this.